 The Edge 1030 also comes preloaded with maps and includes turn-by-turn navigation and navigation alerts.
 In-ride challenges with the newly updated preloaded Strava Live Segments feature and Garmin Connect segments are there to keep you motivated.
 Other features include Popularity-derived Routing, Rider-to-rider Messaging, Improved Cycling Awareness features and more.

-A slightly scaled back version than the 1030, Edge 520 has everything a cyclist needs.
+A slightly scaled back version than the 1030, Edge 520 has everything an average cyclist needs.
 The gizmo features a high-resolution 2.3 inch colour screen, providing great visibility in a compact and lightweight form factor.

 The 520 comes with the standard features we expect from Garmin: It keeps tabs speed, trip time, and trip distance, and can pair with power meters and heart rate monitors.
 You also get some of the advanced analysis features listed above.